tomaszdudek7/airflow_project/airflow/README.md

 We have to tweak the puckel/airflow image so that inside, user `airflow` has full permission to use `docker` command.
 Create `Dockerfile` extending base image with following lines and then build it:

-**make sure that `--gid 999` matches id of host's docker group. if you are on macOS(which has no groups), please proceed further as you inevitably will hit a wall soon. we will handle it though**
+**Ensure that `--gid 999` matches id of host's docker group.
+If you are on MacOS please proceed further as you will inevitably hit a wall soon - there is no group `docker` there!
+We will handle it differently though**
 ```Dockerfile
 FROM puckel/docker-airflow:1.10.2